jsn-li/visualizations/README.md

    * The file extension must be .yml, not .yaml
 4. Copy the example [values.yaml](https://github.com/aochen-jli/visualizations/blob/main/examples/visualizations/values.yaml) into
    your visualizations folder and configure it according to the documentation.
-5. If you do not have a build and deployment pipeline configured for your repository, you can create one [here](https://github.com/aochen-jli/visualizations-cicd/tree/main/pipelines) and submit a pull request.
-Or, you can ask Jason to create one.
+5. If the deployment pipeline is not yet configured to pull from your repository, you can implement it [here](https://github.com/aochen-jli/visualizations-cicd/tree/main/pipelines) and submit a pull request.
+Or, you can ask Jason to do it.
 ---
 **NOTE: Subregions**